sarops/Wireshark/Wireshark_Problem1.md

-5) If any suspicious connections are identified, right-click on a packet and select "Follow" > "TCP(or UDP) Stream".
+5) If any suspicious connections are identified, right-click on a packet and select "Follow" > "TCP Stream".
 This will show the entire conversation between two endpoints.
+The dialog box data can be viewed in several helpful formats (https://www.wireshark.org/docs/wsug_html_chunked/ChAdvFollowStreamSection.html).